LostNintendoHistory/lostnintendohistory.github.io/README.md

 #### Nintendo DS Hidden TV Output

-During late 2020, we discovered that the Nintendo DS (both Nintendo DS Phat and Nintendo DS Lite) had a leftover feature in the SoC allowing it to have hardware video output.
-With a little circuitry and some hacks, we were able to restore it and make it usable for anyone!
-No FPGA's, no bulky and cumbersome hardware.
+During late 2020, we discovered that the Nintendo DS Lite had a leftover feature in its SoC allowing it to easily have hardware video output.
+With a little circuitry and some software hacks, we were able to restore it and make it usable for anyone!
+No FPGA's, no bulky or cumbersome hardware.
 Click [here](https://github.com/LostNintendoHistory/Lost-NDS-TV) to see the project page.